 What is Acupuncture?

 Acupuncture is a treatment modality within Chinese Medicine that uses sterile, filiform needles inserted into the surface of the skin at specifically chosen points.
 Acupuncture needles are far different from hypodermic needles, and are often quite painless.
 Patients may feel various sensations during an acupuncture treatment, but most people find these sensations to be quite pleasant, and often report feeling a sense of well-being and a relief of symptoms during and continuing after their treatments.
 Acupuncture elicits structural, biochemical, and energetic changes in the body, promoting health and the healing process.

 How does acupuncture feel?

 Most patients find acupuncture to be very relaxing and comfortable.
-However, there are plenty of other treatment modalities in Chinese Medicine besides acupuncture, and there are always other options besides needles.
+However, there are other treatment modalities in Chinese Medicine besides acupuncture.
 In addition, there are extremely gentle ways of performing acupuncture that even children can tolerate quite well.

 Are there other techniques that can be used instead of or in addition to acupuncture?